A new method for identifying what Cupid's invisible hand is doing. Is it spreading color blindness while turning us more "picky'' about spousal education?: INTRODUCTION

+\textit{In this paper, we develop, apply and promote a new method that identifies changes in the degree of assortative mating along education and race jointly.} Our benchmark analysis is performed on US census data from IPUMS on marriages and cohabitations in 1980 and 1990.
+To complement the benchmark analysis, we also study more than five decades spanned by 1960 and 2015.
+We find the trend of the degree of sorting along the educational to be in accord with the U-shaped historical trend of income inequality irrespective of controlling for sorting along race, or not.
+Hopefully, our new method will contribute to the catching up of the assortative mating literature to the literature of income inequality.

+The conflicting nature of the empirical results in the educational assortative mating literature can easily be detected in studies analyzing the 1980s using US data.
+For instance, \cite{Eika2019} find that the degree of sorting has \textit{increased} gradually from 1940 to the 1980s, after which it has been \textit{stagnant}. \cite{Greenwood2014} find that it has continued to \textit{increase} even after 1980.

+By contrast, \cite{NaszodiMendonca2020} find the strength of aggregate preferences for educational homogamy to have displayed a U-shape pattern over the second half of the twentieth century and the first decade of the twenty-first century:\footnote{We use the term 'aggregate preferences for homogamy' interchangeably with the terms 'degree of sorting', 'degree of segmentation of the market', 'strength of social barriers to intermarriage', 'width of the social gap between different groups', because it is hardly possible to distinguish them empirically.} it has \textit{decreased remarkably} over the 1980s, when the early boomers became less active on the marriage market and the late boomers entered this market.
+They also document the \textit{substantial increase} in sorting in the 2000s, when the late generationX gradually replaced the early generationX on the market.

+The focus of the empirical analysis of this paper is on the most controversial decade, the 1980s.
+Our results support the findings of \cite{NaszodiMendonca2020}, although we apply a novel method relative to theirs.
+In particular, we control for sorting along race, while they do not.
+Due to this substantial difference, it is absolutely not straightforward that our empirical results should be even similar to theirs.

-Studying marital sorting along race and education jointly is motivated by the example of a hypothetical society.
-In this society, all men and women marry someone from the opposite sex from their own generation.
-The education level of a new generation is not different from that of an old generation.
-People of a particular race tend to have higher educational attainment than people of another race both in the new generation and the old one.
-The members of the new generation are more picky about the education level of their spouses than the members of the old generation.
-However, they sort along race exactly as much as people in the old generation did.
+To gain insight on the importance of controlling for sorting along race, consider a hypothetical society with all men and all women marry someone from the opposite sex from their own generation when being young adults.
+There are two generations in this society: the early generation and the late generation.
+The education level of the late generation is not different from that of the early generation.
+Moreover, people of a particular race tend to have higher educational attainment than people of another race in both of the generations.

-One can mistakenly find that racism is on the rise in this hypothetical society by studying inter-racial marriages without controlling for the increase in the degree of sorting along the educational.
-Conversely, provided that racism is in decline, while educational sorting is not, one can mistakenly find the degree of educational sorting to be decreasing if not controlling for changes in sorting along race.

-Assessing how marital preferences over the partners' race and education change is even more challenging in a society, where the race-specific and gender-specific educational distributions of married people can also vary across generations.\footnote{In addition, such an analysis is even more challenging once the possibility of remaining single is also taken into account.
-About this point see \cite{NaszodiMendonca2019} and Appendix X of this paper.}